Behavioral hooks

 - Test reminders — Checks if code has been modified since the last test run and reminds to run tests

-Web Security (RFIP)
+Web security (RFIP)

-# Automatic setup
+# Automatic setup (recommended)

 crosslink init